jmmaa/mizuki/README.md

 ##### Features

-- Simple and minimalistic API
+- React-like API
+- supports `requestAnimationFrame` as a utility
 - No dependencies

 # Why?